NUbots/NUbook/README.md

 ### Ubuntu

+---

-NOTE If you are using anything other than Ubuntu we assume that you know what you are doing and know how to modify the following commands appropriately
+**NOTE** If you are using anything other than Ubuntu we assume that you know what you are doing and know how to modify the following commands appropriately

+---

 0. Navigate to the directory where you want to install NUbook